lmeyer2/coreclr-wiki/Developer-Guide.md

 # Building the repository #

 CoreCLR repo can be built from a regular, non-admin command prompt.
-Currently, the repo supports building CoreCLR.dll (and its various native binaries), mscorlib.dll and the accompanying tests for Windows x64 platform.
+Currently, the repo supports building CoreCLR.dll (and its various native binaries), mscorlib.dll and the accompanying tests for the following platforms and build configurations:

+**Windows**

+- X64 - Debug and Release

 We have work in progress to bring more tests online and support more platforms in the near future.

 ## Prerequisites ##